ColorCookie-dev/porsmo/README.md

 ## I'll think about it
 - Alarm (works like timer, but accepts absolute time rather than a period of time)
 - Stopwatch
-- Server and GUI client or inbuild gui
+- Server and GUI client or inbuilt gui